 In 2014 he finished second in 60:51 in his debut over the half-marathon distance in Lille and in 2015 twice dipped below the magic one-hour mark with times of 59:55 in Yangzhou and 59:38 in New Delhi for second and sixth, respectively.

 After several attempts at marathon pacing, Geoffrey made his full marathon debut last April in Rotterdam placing third in a time of 2:07:23.
 Last autumn, in only his second race over the full 42.2km distance, he improved by almost a minute to run 2:06:27 to cross the line seventh in the Amsterdam Marathon.

 The self-coached athlete emerged as a marathon superstar in 2017.
 In April last year, he trounced the opposition to win the Boston Marathon by a victory margin of more than two minutes in 2:09:37.

 Then in August on the streets of London he further cemented his status on the global stage by destroying the opposition to be crowned World marathon champion in a time of 2:08:27.

-In cold, wet and windy conditions, Geoffrey produced a brave attempt to defend his Boston Marathon title in April, but after leading for much of the race had to settle for second spot in 2:18:23.
+In cold, wet and windy conditions, Geoffrey produced a brave attempt to defend his Boston Marathon title in April last year.
+He led for much of the race only to settle for second spot in 2:18:23.